Central Bank Digital Currencies: Where is the Privacy, Technology, and Anonymity?: Introduction

 Differing views on what constitutes privacy and its fundamental attributes have impeded progress.
 For example, from the technical perspective, privacy has primarily addressed technical requirements in isolation, treating them as aftermarket solutions that can be added to the system at any time.
 Conversely, the legal perspective neglects customer requirements for anonymity and cash-like qualities, erring on the side of transaction surveillance.

+The absence of a common privacy definition is compounded by a structural opacity in the CBDC ecosystem itself.
+Central banks face an inherent tension between their institutional need for monetary control, regulatory compliance, and oversight on one side, and citizens' demand for cash-like privacy on the other.
+Disclosure practices reflect this tension: design documents are detailed at the research and proposal stages, yet implementation specifics, such as the concrete cryptographic protocols, are routinely unspecified by the time systems launch.
+Whether this opacity is deliberate or the by-product of procurement and security practices cannot be established from public documents alone; what can be established is that it is systemic, and that it shifts the burden of verification and advocacy onto citizens.
+This motivates a design principle argued in this paper: CBDC systems should be auditable and transparent by default, such that privacy claims are verifiable properties rather than assurances.

-This work aims to contribute to the discourse by offering a thorough analysis of privacy as applied to CBDCs through two research questions: (1) How can privacy be defined within the framework of CBDCs, and what implications does this definition have for CBDC design? and (2) What techniques, methods, and technologies can be employed to enhance privacy in CBDC design.
+This work aims to contribute to the discourse by offering a thorough analysis of privacy as applied to CBDCs through two Research Questions: \textbf{(1)} How can privacy be defined within the framework of CBDCs, and what implications does this definition have for CBDC design? and \textbf{(2)} What techniques, methods, and technologies can be employed to enhance privacy in CBDC design.

-The primary contributions of the work are (1) A definition of privacy in the context of CBDCs design that is inclusive of three main stakeholder perspectives: legal and regulatory, technological, and transactional, and (2) An overview of the contemporary landscape in cryptographic techniques for CBDC design in consideration of the definition of privacy.
+The primary contributions of the work are \textbf{(1)} A definition of privacy in the context of CBDCs design that is inclusive of three main stakeholder perspectives: legal and regulatory, technological, and transactional, \textbf{(2)} An overview of the contemporary landscape in cryptographic techniques for CBDC design in consideration of the definition of privacy, \textbf{(3)} A diagnostic evaluation of the definition and technology framework against 20 CBDC case studies, showing that privacy designed at the proposal stage attenuates by the time projects launch, and \textbf{(4)} A failure analysis identifying four root causes of this research-to-launch gap.
 These contributions are applicable to various stakeholders, from policy makers and regulators to researchers and developers.

 The remainder of the paper is organised as follows.
 The methodology is introduced in \cref{sec:method} with inclusion criteria for the literature review. \cref{sec:defn} derives a definition of privacy; \cref{sec:pet} provides an overview of privacy-enhancing technologies, beginning with general encryption, leading to more advanced cryptography.
 Adjacent PETs are addressed in \cref{sec:other}.
-Case study analysis of the application of PET by central banks is in \cref{sec:case-studies}, and \cref{sec:disc} discusses the state of CBDCs and concluding remarks.
+Case study analysis of the application of PET by central banks is in \cref{sec:case-studies}, and \cref{sec:disc} discusses the state of CBDCs, the limitations of the study, directions for future work, and concluding remarks.